-• (Within 15 days from the time you became aware of condition for co omplaint)
+• (Within 15 days from the time you became a ware of condition for complaint)

-o Date cause of grievance occurred:
+Date cause of grievance occurred:

-Statement of grievance:
+• Statement of grievance:

-• Relief Sought:
+Relief Sought:

 • Signature Date

-(Building Principal will arrange a meeting within 5 days and pr Principal:
+ing within 5 days and provide in written form within 5 Disposition of

 • Signature Date

-• If additional space is needed in reporting Section B of Step I, attach an additional sheet.
+• If additional space is needed in reporting Sec ction B of Step I, attach an additional sheet.

 LEVEL II

-• (If not satisfied with disposition of Step I or no decision has been rep ndered within 9 days of presentation of grievance.)
+• (If not satisfied with disposition of Step I or no decision has been rendered within 9 days of present ation of grievance.)

+• • esignee:eeting within 5 days of and provide his decision within

+• Disposition of superintendent or designee:

+Date

+LEVEL III

+• (If not satisfied with disposition of Step II or no decision has been rendered within 10 days of meet ing with superintende ent or designee.)

+Date submitted to Board:

+Disposition and award of Board:

+Signature Date

+NOTE: All provisions of article observed in the settlement of grievance. of the Agreement dated , 20 will be strictly